shenavall73/KWIC/README.md

 This application will produce a single text file listing all concordances parsed either from a single specified xml file or from all xml files found in a specified directory and recursively through its subdirectories

-The XML files are expected to have the format used in the xml files found in the provided download/Texts folder of the provided zip file ota_20.500.12024_2554.zip
+The XML files are expected to be in the British National Corpus format

-The jar should be executed from the command line using the following syntax: java -jar KWIC-1.0-SNAPSHOT.jar [filepath] [node] [window size]
+The jar should be executed from the command line using the following syntax:

+java -jar KWIC-1.0-SNAPSHOT.jar [filepath] [node] [window size]

 Where...